Scattering of the defocusing Calogero--Moser derivative nonlinear Schr\"odinger equation: Introduction

-is the distorted Fourier transform assciated with $L_{u_0}$ (see Section \ref{sec 2.1} and Section \ref{sec 2.2} for details). \end{theorem} \begin{remark} As mentioned in the introduction, Kim and Kwon proved the scattering result for solutions to \eqref{1.5} in $H^{1,1}(\mathbb{R})$ \cite{23}.
+\end{remark} \begin{remark} As mentioned in the introduction, Kim--Kwon proved the scattering result for solutions to \eqref{1.5} in $H^{1,1}(\mathbb{R})$ \cite{23}.
 More precisely, their appraoch relies on the pseudo-conformal symmetry, and thus requires $x u_0 \in L^2(\mathbb{R})$.
 Also, it is expected that we can follow their approach to show the scattering result for the defocusing (CM-DNLS) \eqref{3.1} in $H^{1,1}(\mathbb{R})$.
-The great progress we made in this paper is to extend the chiral scattering result to more singular chiral initial data in $L_{+}^{2,\alpha}(\mathbb{R})$ with some $\alpha > 0$.
+The great progress we made in this paper is to extend the chiral scattering result to chiral initial data in $L_{+}^{2}(\mathbb R)$ without any weighted condition.
 On the other hand, we can characterize the scattering term using the distorted Fourier transform associated with the Lax operator $L_{u_0}$ of the defocusing (CM-DNLS) \eqref{3.1}.
-In fact, following the method used in this paper, combined with the analogous result on the distorted Fourier transform associated with the focusing (CM-DNLS) \eqref{1.5} \cite[Section 4]{78}, we can also establish the scattering result for solutions to the focusing (CM-DNLS) \eqref{1.5} with initial data in $L_{+}^{2,\alpha}(\mathbb{R})\cap \{\|u\|_{L^2}^2 < 2\pi\}$ with some $\alpha > 0$, which is an extension of the chiral scattering result for the focusing (CM-DNLS) \eqref{1.5} in \cite{23}.
-See Remark \ref{remark 3.2} for details.
+In fact, following the method used in this paper, combined with the analogous result on the distorted Fourier transform associated with the focusing (CM-DNLS) \eqref{1.5} \cite[Section 4]{78}, we can also establish the scattering result for solutions to the focusing (CM-DNLS) \eqref{1.5} corresponding to initial data in $L_{+}^{2}(\mathbb R)\cap \{\|u\|_{L^2}^2 < 2\pi\}$, which is an extension of the chiral scattering result for the focusing (CM-DNLS) \eqref{1.5} in \cite{23}.
 Another highlight of this paper is that it is one of the first works that apply the Gérard-type explicit formula to study the long-time behavior of an integrable equation for a broad class of initial data, beyond the previously studied rational cases.
-See also \cite{29} for the study on the long-time behavior of the Benjamin--Ono equation with rational initial data and \cite{30} for the study on the long-time behavior of the half-wave maps equation with rational initial data. \end{remark} \begin{remark} In \cite{23}, Kim and Kwon also showed the soliton resolution for global solutions to the focusing (CM-DNLS) \eqref{1.5} in $H^{1,1}(\mathbb{R})$.
-With a slight modification of the proof of Theorem \ref{theorem 1.5}, combined with the analogous result on the distorted Fourier transform associated with the focusing (CM-DNLS) \eqref{1.5} \cite[Section 4]{78}, we can conclude the asymptotic bound-state/radiation decomposition for global solutions to \eqref{1.5} in $L_{+}^{2,\alpha}(\mathbb{R})$ with some $\alpha > 0$, i.e., if $u \in C(\mathbb{R} ; L_{+}^2(\mathbb{R}))$ is a global solution to the focusing (CM-DNLS) \eqref{1.5} with $u(0) = u_0 \in L_{+}^{2,\alpha}(\mathbb{R})$ for some $\alpha > 0$, then
+See also \cite{29,0,0.01,0.1} for the study on the long-time behavior of the Benjamin--Ono equation and \cite{30} for the study on the long-time behavior of the half-wave maps equation with rational initial data. \end{remark} \begin{remark} One can observe that the (unique) ground state solution $\frac{\sqrt{2}}{x+i}$ to the focusing (CM-DNLS) \eqref{1.5} (see \cite[Lemma 4.1]{5}) is in $L_{+}^{2}(\mathbb R)$ but not in $H^{1,1}(\mathbb{R})$.
+This shows that our progress on the long-time analysis of \eqref{3.1} is crucial. \end{remark}